SilverCodeC/SilverSniperSpotifySongDownloader-ServerEdition/README.md

 Download FFMPEG from https://github.com/Tyrrrz/FFmpegBin/tree/master?tab=readme-ov-file And place the ffmpeg.exe, ffplay.exe and ffprobe.exe in the folder ast (idk i just gave it that name)

+I made it as a self hosting alternative for these service, maybe next time i make it as a docker container.
+(After i get to know how lmao)